 Flautist Jørn Eivind Schau is a full time Professor and Head of Music Performance Programmes in Classical Music at the University of Agder (UiA).
-He also teaches at the University of Tromsø (UiT) and has taught at the University of Trondheim (NTNU).
+He has also held teaching positions at the University of Tromsø (UiT) and the University of Trondheim (NTNU).

 He was trained at the Royal Academy of Music in London and the Norwegian Music Academy in Oslo, and has served with the major Norwegian symphony orchestras and professional wind bands.
 During the years prior to entering his UiA position, he worked with the Wind Orchestra of the Southern Defence Forces, and was affiliated to the Kristiansand Symphony Orchestra.
 He has toured for Concerts Norway, worked for theatres in musical productions and participated in classical and commercial recordings, as well as broadcasting productions (NRK, YLE, SV2, DR).

 Schau is a frequent guest at International festivals and flute conventions.
-As a concert flautist and University master-clinician he has visited Sweden, Denmark, Finland, England, Poland, Germany, Hungary, France, Turkey and the US.
+As a concert flautist and University master-clinician he has visited Sweden, Denmark, Finland, England, Poland, Germany, Hungary, France, Portugal, Turkey, Albania, Russia and the US.
 He regularly gives courses for the Patrick Gallois Flute Studio (Poland) and Deutsche Gesellschaft für Flöte (Germany) and has published articles, book-chapters and forewords to publications at Edition Svitzer (Denmark), Ars Nova (Poland) and Musikkforlaget (Norway).

-Being an experienced adjudicator, he has served as member of jury-panels for several International competitions, most recently: French National Flute Competition in Nice, France 2010; Second International Flute Competition in Izmir, Turkey 2012; European Flute Ensemble Competition in Freiburg, Germany 2013; International Flute Ensemble Competition in Monaco 2014, and for the Maxence Larrieu International Flute Competition, France (the European Prize) in 2015 and 2019; the Gnessin International Flute Competition in Moscow, Russia and the 1st International E. Towarnicki Flute Competition in Poland in 2020.
+Being an experienced adjudicator, he has served as member of jury-panels for several International competitions, such as: The French National Flute Competition in Nice, France 2010; Second International Flute Competition in Izmir, Turkey 2012; European Flute Ensemble Competition in Freiburg, Germany 2013; International Flute Ensemble Competition in Monaco 2014; Maxence Larrieu International Flute Competition, France (the European Prize) in 2015 and 2019; the Gnessin International Flute Competition in Moscow, Russia and the 1st International E. Towarnicki Flute Competition in Poland in 2020.

-Jørn Schau has been the Artistic Director of the Norwegian Flute Ensemble since 2008, the chief conductor of the German Flute Orchestra (2016-17) and the European Flute Ensemble since 2016.
-The latter he co-founded together with flautist Dr. Ewa Murawska of the Jan Paderevsky Music Academy in Poznan (Poland), with whom he has had an artistic and academic partnership for almost a decade.
+Jørn Schau has been the Artistic Director of the Norwegian Flute Ensemble since 2008, the Chief Conductor of the German Flute Orchestra (2016-17) and the European Flute Ensemble since 2016.
+The latter he co-founded together with flautist Dr. Prof. Ewa Murawska of the Jan Paderevsky Music Academy in Poznan (Poland), with whom he has had an artistic and academic partnership for over a decade.

 Schau co-managed the EEA/Norway Grant project Culture for integration- European Flute Forum 2013-2014, and was the Artistic Director of the Kristiansand Summer Symphony Courses 2011-2013.
-Since 2014 he has been a steering-group member of the European Flute Associations Council, a strategic venture to develop sustainable projects across Europe – focusing on artistic and educational development within flute playing.
+He has been Chairman of the European Flute Associations Council since 2016, which is a strategic venture to develop sustainable projects across Europe – focusing on artistic and educational development within flute playing.

 Schau initiated the Norwegian Flute Society in 2009 and became the society’s first chair.
-He has been Artistic Director of the annual Norwegian Flute Festival 2011-2015, and co-directed the European Flute Ensemble Event (Poland) in 2019 as Chair of the European Flute Council.
+He was the Artistic Director of the Norwegian Flute Festival 2011-2015, and co-directed the European Flute Ensemble Event (Poland) in 2019 as Chair of the European Flute Council.

 Jørn Schau received the University of Agder Education Award for 2014.